 Does anyone in your family have medical needs that are helped by meat consumption?
 Anemia?
 Diabetes?
 Extreme picky eating with meat being a preferred food?
 Sensory processing disorder with meat being a preferred food?
 Other things?
 Can you switch from processed to unprocessed?

-If picky eating is your issue, I have a free guide, From Picky to Positive, that gives strategies for helping kids try new foods.
+If picky eating is your issue, I have a free guide, From Stress to Success, that gives strategies for helping kids try new foods.

 If you’re looking for vegetarian sandwich ideas, I have a short post with ideas for how to build vegetarian and non-processed meat sandwiches.